-- 79. Regulation 2 of the Higher Education (Access and Participation Plans) (England) Regulations 2018 sets out the statutory requirements of an access and participation plan (see Annex A).
-The Director for Fair Access and Participation also, through this guidance, sets out the matters he will have regard to in determining whether or not to approve a plan. - 80.
-A summary of all of the checklist of requirements detailed in this notice can be found on the OfS website15. - 81.
+- 78. Regulation 2 of the Higher Education (Access and Participation Plans) (England) Regulations 2018 sets out the statutory requirements of an access and participation plan (see Annex A).
+The Director for Fair Access and Participation also, through this guidance, sets out the matters he will have regard to in determining whether or not to approve a plan. - 79.
+A summary of all of the checklist of requirements detailed in this notice can be found on the OfS website.17 - 80.
 A provider's plan must state the academic years in which the plan will be in force.
-For example this may be from 2020-21 to 2024-25.
+For example, this may be from 2021-22 to 2025-26. - 81.
+A provider's plan must demonstrate a clear overarching theory of change.
+It must show how the assessment of performance has informed the strategic aims, objectives and targets which in turn have determined the strategic measures and investment necessary to deliver them, underpinned by robust evaluation.
+A provider's targets must directly reflect the aims and objectives detailed in the plan, and be sufficiently ambitious to make a meaningful and effective contribution to the promotion of equality of opportunity.